Andy Murray: Murray vs. Djokovic

-Novak Djokovic and Murray have met 36 times with Djokovic leading 25–11.
+Novak Djokovic and Murray met 36 times with Djokovic leading 25–11.
 Djokovic leads 5–1 on clay, 20–8 on hard courts, and Murray leads 2–0 on grass.
 The two are almost exactly the same age, with Murray being only a week older than Djokovic.
 They went to training camp together, and Murray won the first match they ever played as teenagers.
-The pair have met 19 times in finals, with Djokovic leading 11–8.
-Ten of the finals were at ATP Masters 1000 events, and they are tied at 5–5.
-They have met in seven major finals: The 2011 Australian Open, the 2012 US Open, the 2013 Australian Open, the 2013 Wimbledon Championships, the 2015 Australian Open, the 2016 Australian Open, and the 2016 French Open.
-Djokovic won in Australia four times and at the French Open, Murray emerged as the victor at the US Open and Wimbledon.
-The former of Murray's victories was the longest ever final at the US Open, tying with the 1988 final played between Ivan Lendl and Mats Wilander at 4 hours and 53 minutes, while the latter was notable for being the first home triumph in men's singles at Wimbledon since 1936.
+The pair met 19 times in finals, with Djokovic leading 11–8.
+Ten of the finals were at ATP Masters 1000 events, where they are tied at 5–5.
+They met in seven major finals: The 2011 Australian Open, the 2012 US Open, the 2013 Australian Open, the 2013 Wimbledon Championships, the 2015 Australian Open, the 2016 Australian Open, and the 2016 French Open.
+Djokovic won in Australia all four times and at the French Open, Murray emerged as the victor at the US Open and Wimbledon.

-They also played a nearly five-hour-long semifinal match in the 2012 Australian Open, in which Djokovic won 7–5 in the fifth set after Murray led 2 sets to 1.
+They also played a nearly five-hour-long semifinal match in the 2012 Australian Open, in which Djokovic won 7–5 in the fifth set after Murray led two sets to one.
 Murray and Djokovic met again in 2012 at the London 2012 Olympic Games, with Murray winning in straight sets.
-During the final of the 2012 Shanghai Masters, Murray held five championship points in the second set, however Djokovic saved each of them, forcing a deciding set.
-He eventually prevailed to win his first Shanghai Masters title, ending Murray's 12–match winning streak at the event.
+During the final of the 2012 Shanghai Masters, Murray held five championship points in the second set, however Djokovic saved each of them and went on to win the title, ending Murray's 12–match winning streak at the event.
 The three set matches they played in Rome and Shanghai in 2011 and 2012 respectively were voted the ATP World Tour Match of the Year for each respective season.
 Due to the tight competition between 2008 and 2013, many saw this as the emerging rivalry.

 Djokovic went on to dominate the rivalry after the 2013 Wimbledon final, winning 13 of their last 16 matches.
-In 2016, Murray suffered his 4th loss (his 5th total) in the final of the Australian Open from Djokovic, followed by another defeat in the Roland Garros final, where Djokovic won his first Roland Garros title and completed the Career Grand Slam.
+In 2016, Murray suffered his fourth loss (his fifth total) in the final of the Australian Open from Djokovic, followed by another defeat in the French Open final, where Djokovic won his first Roland Garros title and completed the Career Grand Slam.
 Murray and Djokovic met in the final at the year's end final of the ATP World Tour Finals for the first time in their rivalry, where the winner would be granted the year-end No. 1 status.
 Djokovic dropped only one set en route to the final, but lost in straight sets to Murray, who finished the year at No. 1 and became the first British player to achieve this feat.